 In the past, air shipping has been somewhat predictable thanks to reoccurring annual events like the holiday season.
 But recent events have disrupted the typical peaks and valleys we’ve come to expect.
 Now more than ever you’ll need to find the right strategy to handle out of the ordinary events as well as the typical seasonal patterns we’re used to seeing.
 Your strategy should start with a clear understanding of the historical air market patterns and potential disruptors.

 When shipping volumes rise during peak seasons, prices increase because space on airlines becomes more sought after.
 Of course, the opposite is true, too.
 When shipping volumes decrease, space on airlines is readily available and the prices deflate.

 The holiday shopping season is also the season of peak demand for air freight.
 It’s one of the busiest shipping periods of the year worldwide, and accordingly air service will be included.
 But there are other, not quite as significant, peaks and valleys in demand to keep track of as well.
-This graphic visually represents the seasonal pattern of the air market in recent years.
-Keep this in mind when planning your shipping strategy (and your budget).

 Recent air market disruptors

 We’re more than halfway through 2019 and there are new disruptions in the market.
 These differences have created more uncertainty than we’ve seen in the past.
 A couple of the top disruptors include:

 China and U.S. Tariffs.
 Like many industries, air shipping is greatly affected by the ongoing trade war this year.
 While earlier tariff changes did not make a huge impact on air shipping, demand for air freight shifted significantly when enough shippers preemptively repositioned inventory prior to the June 1, 2019, deadline.
 On May 31, 2019, the United States Trade Representative (USTR) announced the deadline would be extended to June 15, 2019.